EzequielVilla/nest-basic-infra/README.md

 - Uses of Guards, like Jwt and Roles
 - Unit and e2e testing

+**Warning**: maybe you need to install cross-env locally to do the sync.

 After this , you have an explanation of how to work in dev environment and add/do some generic tasks.

 ## Dev